lionheart/git-bigstore/README.md

 git-bigstore
 ============

-git-bigstore is a Git extension that helps you track large files in Git.
+git-bigstore is an extension to Git that helps you track big files.

 Configuration
 -------------